 How to Manage Your Anxiety and Anxiety Symptoms

-- Relaxation Strategies – Many relaxation strategies exist that help you cope with anxiety.
+- Relaxation Strategies Many relaxation strategies exist that help you cope with anxiety.
 Visualization is a great one.
 It involves imagining yourself and your five senses in a more relaxed place.
-These strategies give your mind an opportunity to be calmer, so that you have a chance to re-learn how to cope with stress naturally.
+These strategies give your mind an opportunity to be calmer so that you have a chance to relearn how to cope with stress naturally.

+- Second, writing down worries puts thoughts in a permanent place and tells your brain that it doesn't have to focus on remembering them as much.
 These are only examples of anxiety management strategies.
 You may also find your own strategies that work for you.
 For example, perhaps you find skipping stones at a park to be therapeutic, or maybe reading happy poetry gives you warmer feelings.

 Panic Attack Management

 The key is to reduce their severity.
-The weaker your anxiety attacks are, the less likely you'll fear them, and the less you fear them the less power they have.
+The weaker your anxiety attacks are, the less likely you'll fear them, and the less you fear them, the less power they have.
 Here are some examples of how to manage panic attacks:

-Managing Anxiety Permanently
+Permanently Managing Anxiety